yomarguti/codestream/vscode/DEV_README.md

 `"editor.formatOnSave": true,`

-### Linting
+#### Linting

 We use [tslint](https://palantir.github.io/tslint/) for linting our code.
+In most cases, tslint will show directly inline in VSCode files.

-You can run tslint across the code by calling `npm run lint` from a terminal.
+You can also run tslint across the code by calling `npm run lint` from a terminal.
 Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.

 To lint the code as you make changes you can install the [TSLint](https://marketplace.visualstudio.com/items/eg2.tslint) extension.